Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: End-to-End Latency Performance Analysis

-In this section we shall primarily focus on the total computational latency of the proposed coded system.
-Then, we will shortly touch on communication cost and compare it with other well known schemes.
+In this section, we shall primarily focus on the total computational latency of the proposed coded system.
+Then, we will shortly touch upon the communication cost and compare it with other well--known coded computation schemes in the literature.